iaqkrie/jecse/README.md

 # jecse
-Java game engine (rather a framework, but this is temporary).
+Lightweight java game engine.
 More information will come later!